-The Company's comparative condensed interim consolidated financial statements include the accounts of the Company and its wholly-owned inactive subsidiary Compania Minera North Arrow Chile Limitada ("Minera").
+These consolidated financial statements of the Company include the accounts of the Company and its wholly-owned inactive subsidiary Compania Minera North Arrow Chile Limitada ("Minera").
 All inter-company transactions and balances have been eliminated upon consolidation.
 Effective September 22, 2014, the Company completed the wind-up of Minera, the Company's only subsidiary.